brachi-wernick/kafka-stream-skeleton/README.md

 3. you can also run some kafka connect tool to some external source.

-There is no example here. need to add your own image for it.
+There is no example here. need to add your own docker image for it, or run it locally

 ## Stream processing